-When drafting a statement of claim you give a summary of what you are claiming and why, so that anyone reading it easily understands what your claim is all about.
+When drafting a statement of claim, give a summary of what you are claiming so that anyone reading it easily understands what your claim is all about.
 This is not the place however where you prove your claim.
 That will come when and if a defence is entered.
-You will not usually include any evidence as this will come later after the court gives directions for you to provide the evidence needed to decide the issues which have become apparent.
+You should not include any evidence as this will come later when the court gives directions.
+This will be to provide the evidence needed to decide the issues which have become apparent.
 You will then do this by filing witness statements and disclosing your documentary evidence.
 Here you are just giving a concise statement so that anyone reading it understands what your claim is all about and what you are seeking.

 Before drafting your statement of claim have clear in head:

 - What is your cause of action-for example breach of contract